 In addition to the general risks of driving, motorcyclists face a number of unique risks.
 These include:

 - Road hazards.
 Motorcycles are more susceptible to road hazards, such as potholes, debris, and uneven pavement.
 These hazards can cause motorcyclists to lose control of their bikes and crash.

 - Weather conditions.
 Motorcycles are more difficult to control in bad weather conditions, such as rain, snow, and ice.
 This increases the risk of crashes.

 - Other drivers.
-Other drivers may not be aware of motorcycles or may not give them enough space on the road.
-This can lead to crashes.
+Other drivers may not be aware of motorcycles or give them enough space on the road, which can lead to crashes.